It's been around for a while, but in 2018 Android TV is becoming a much bigger deal.

 The search works across Google's own apps and can be really useful – for example if you search for Moana, it will show you how much it costs to rent the movie from Google Play and also relevant clips from YouTube.
 You can also use Assistant for controls such as "play the next episode" and "rewind ten minutes".

-Of course, a lot of us now know Assistant as our smart home controller and Android TVs also work as a Google Home.
+And Assistant in Android TVs can also work like a Google Home.
 If you've added home gadgets to the Home app, you can use voice commands like "turn the living room lights on" via the remote or your smartphone.
-The smart home hub aspect isn't prominent at all on Android TV but we'd expect that to change, especially as Google also just launched smart displays with Assistant built-in.
+The smart home hub aspect isn't prominent at all on Android TV but we'd expect that to change, especially as Google has its incoming Smart Displays that have Assistant built in.

 Android TV: Apps